redhat-developer/devconsole-operator/openshift-ci/README.md

 path: `$GOPATH/src/<canonical_go_repository>`.

-Note: If your pull request depends on any package installed through `dnf install` inside the `root` image, those changes should be sent through a different PR and merged first.
+Note: If your pull request depends on any package installed through `yum install` inside the `root` image, those changes should be sent through a different PR and merged first.
 As you can see from the above diagrams, the `src` image gets built after the `root` image, whereas the pull request branch gets merged in the `src` image.